wagnermarques00/Alura-HTML5-CSS3/README.md

 ## Studying at the moment:

 - 7 Days Of Code - HTML and CSS
-- HTML and CSS: environment, files and tags
+- HTML and CSS: Environment, files and tags